-One of the Bank of England's two core purposes is monetary stability.
-Monetary stability means stable prices - low inflation - and confidence in the currency.
-Stable prices are defined by the Government's inflation target, which the Bank seeks to meet through the decisions taken by the Monetary Policy Committee.
+Monetary stability means stable prices and confidence in the currency.
+Stable prices are defined by the Government's inflation target, which the Bank seeks to meet through the decisions taken by the Monetary Policy Committee (MPC).